hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		  parse the responses;

+		- Compose requests to an OpenID Connect UserInfo Endpoint and parse the responses;

-		- Compose requests to an OpenID Connect UserInfo Endpoint and parse the responses.
+		- Compose requests to an OpenID Connect Client Registration Endpoint and parse the responses.

 Additional features:

-	* Process plain, signed and encrypted JSON Web Tokens (JWTs) through the Nimbus-JOSE+WT library.
+	* Process plain, signed and encrypted JSON Web Tokens (JWTs) through the Nimbus JOSE+WT library.

 	* Full UserInfo i10n support through the Nimbus Language Tags (RFC 5646) library.

-This SDK version implements the OpenID Connect draft suite from 23 June 2012.
+This SDK version implements the OpenID Connect draft suite from 27 December 2012.

 The SDK JavaDocs are at http://nimbusds.com/files/openid-connect-sdk/javadoc/